 President and CEO, FINCA International

-Rupert Scofield co-founded FINCA with John Hatch in 1984 and together they helped inspire and build the global microfinance movement.
-Their work was rooted in the belief that market-based principles, trust in individuals, and involving women in local business activities were critical to the economic and social well-being of families and nations.
+Rupert Scofield is an agricultural economist with 40 years of experience in developing countries.
+He co-founded FINCA in 1984 with John Hatch and together they helped inspire and build the global microfinance movement.
+Their work was rooted in the belief that market-based principles, trust in individuals and involving women in local business activities were critical to the economic and social well-being of communities.

-He has two M.A. degrees in agricultural economics and public administration from the University of Wisconsin, as well as a B.A. from Brown University.
-He also holds an honorary Doctor of Law degree from the University of Roehampton in London.
+Rupert has M.A. degrees in agricultural economics and public administration from the University of Wisconsin, a B.A. from Brown University and an honorary Doctorate of Laws from the University of Roehampton in the UK.

 Born in New York in 1949, Rupert resolved at an early age that he would never work for “the man” and would never, ever, have a career in banking.
 His accident-prone career has meant of lifetime of dodging revolutions, earthquakes and assassins across the developing world, and once running for his life from a mob in Mogadishu, Somalia.
 But it has also brought moments of such joy and satisfaction that can only be found in helping others to gain control over their lives, achieve financial independence, access life-enhancing goods and raise their standard of living.